hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 # Speculative Decoding with vLLM
 When deploying large language models in production environments, latency optimization is crucial.
 This is particularly important for real-time applications like chatbots and conversational interfaces.
 While complex tasks often require larger LLMs (70 billion+ parameters), users still expect response times similar to smaller models.
 This challenge has led the machine learning community to continuously explore new ways to improve LLM latency.

-One of the most promising techniques is speculative decoding, which is a technique that can be used to improve the performance of a language model by predicting multiple tokens at a time with a smaller model and use a larger model to validate the predictions.
+One of the most promising techniques is speculative decoding, which is a technique that improves the performance of a language model by predicting multiple tokens at a time with a smaller model and use a larger model to validate the predictions.

 ## Problem

-When serving large language models in production, latency optimization emerges as the biggest challenge that developers will face.
+When serving large language models in production, you need to lower the latency.
+In fact, latency optimization is the biggest challenge that developers will face in production LLM systems.
 This challenge becomes particularly acute in real-time scenarios, where users expect near-instantaneous interactions with chatbots, code completion tools, and other AI-powered interfaces.

 At the heart of this challenge lies a fundamental characteristic of auto-regressive models: their sequential nature of text generation.
 Unlike many computational processes that can benefit from parallel processing, these models face an architectural constraint that proves to be their primary performance bottleneck.
 To generate any given token K, the model must first process and consider all preceding tokens, from 1 to K-1, in sequential order.
 This dependency chain, which provides context for the text generation, creates a processing pipeline that cannot be easily parallelized.